 Experiment decomposition with a Work Breakdown Structure (WBS) activity

-This activity gives participants the opportunity to practice using the WBS (work breakdown structure) project management tool.
-They breakdown a project into smaller components so that no task is overlooked.
-This decomposition activity shows the hierarchy of tasks and comes with a certain level of detail that allows the participants to determine the proper approach in terms of efficiency and resources involved.
+Participants practice using the work breakdown structure WBS project management tool.
+They break down a project into smaller components so they don’t overlook any tasks.
+This decomposition activity displays the hierarchy of tasks.
+Also, it comes with a certain level of detail.
+This helps them determine the proper approach to efficiency and the resources involved.

 - Join each team and provide the activity link

-- Participants brainstorm, discuss and write down on sticky notes the main components of a certain project of their choosing, then they list all the tasks related to them.
+- Participants brainstorm and write down on sticky notes the main components of a certain project of their choosing.
+Then they list all the tasks related to them.
 They use the predefined layout to show the hierarchy of the tasks they come up with.

-- They can rearrange the tasks or move them along the board, from one main component to another, based on the discussion between the team mates.
+- Then they discuss rearranging the tasks or moving them along the board, from one main component to another.

 - The team coordinator from each team will present the outcome to the other teams.